GuyDahan1/EngToHeb-Movie-Subtitle-Generator/README.md

 ## Introduction

 This project aims to revolutionize the translation process for cinema and streaming content by developing a machine translation system capable of converting English audio into Hebrew subtitles.
-By leveraging neural machine translation (NMT) and a novel two-layer model, we provide more accurate and contextually relevant translations.
+By leveraging neural machine translation (NMT) and a novel two-layer model

 ## Data Collection and Cleaning